Chime et al. 2025 — Toxic trace metals in food spices from Enugu, Nigeria

 | Permissible limit | 0.1–0.5 | 0.02 | 2.00 |

 All Cd values exceed the permissible limit by 129–322x.
+Samples C and E exceed the upper end of the source’s As permissible range; Sample D is above the lower bound but below 0.5 µg/g.
+Samples A and B exceed the Pb threshold.
 Method: Agilent FS240AA AAS, APHA 1998, aqua regia acid digestion.
 No LOD/LOQ values explicitly reported for the samples; no speciation of As (total As reported, not iAs/organic split).

 Methods (brief)

-Samples were labelled A–F (brand identities not disclosed) plus one scent leaf grown locally and washed.
+Samples were labelled A–F (product identities not disclosed) plus one scent leaf grown locally and washed.
 Digestion used aqua regia (HNO3 + HClO4 + H2SO4 mixture) heated at 60°C to clear digest.
 Analysis by AAS with calibration curves from single-element stock solutions.
-Study limitations: very small n (7), single market, no certified reference material reported, no LOD/LOQ stated, brand/matrix identity not disclosed, and As is reported as total As without iAs/organic speciation.
+Study limitations: very small n (7), single market, no certified reference material reported, no LOD/LOQ stated, specific spice identity not disclosed for A–F, and As is reported as total As without iAs/organic speciation.

 Implications

 Certification: The cadmium results in this study are extraordinary — 129–322x over FAO/WHO limits — and should be treated as evidence of a severely contaminated informal-market supply chain rather than a representative distribution for certified supply chains.
-The study reinforces that spice sourcing geography and post-harvest handling are critical Cd drivers.
-For HMT&C purposes, spice Cd monitoring is warranted; these values should not anchor threshold math but do support the need for testing requirements.
+The study contributes occurrence context for spice Cd, Pb, and total-As screening, but these values should not anchor threshold math.

-Courses: Excellent case study for contamination-pathway modules: roadside drying, atmospheric deposition, and informal market monitoring failure.
+Courses: Excellent case study for contamination-pathway modules: improper or roadside drying as a possible pathway, atmospheric deposition, and informal market monitoring failure.
 Pair with better-controlled A-tier spice studies for a balanced picture.

-App: Flags spices as a Cd- and As-relevant ingredient category, consistent with other literature.
-The extremely high values here are likely outliers from informal market conditions rather than typical commercial-grade supply.
+App: Contributes a high-contamination informal-market scenario for spices as a Cd- and total-As-relevant ingredient category.
+The extremely high values here are likely outliers from local market conditions rather than typical commercial-grade supply.